 Witnesses are a crucial element of any car accident lawsuit.
 Man accidents involve multiple drivers who may disagree about who is to blame for the accident.
 Unless fault is clear immediately, witnesses will likely be the determining factor in assigning liability for the accident.
 It’s essential to gather the contact information of all witnesses after a car accident if you are physically able.
+If you or a family member was seriously injured in a car accident, call a Las Vegas car accident attorney at Cogburn Law Offices today for a free case consultation.

 The police who respond to the accident will likely ask witnesses several questions and include their responses in their report, and your attorney will likely cross-examine those witnesses and check their answers against those included in the police report.
 The defense will likely call witnesses as well, and both attorneys will have the opportunity to cross-examine witnesses during the trial phase.
 Every accident case is different, but there are some basic questions to ask any witness after any accident.